Medically Reviewed by Dr P. E. Pancoast, MD

 These programs provide 24/7 comprehensive, structured care.
 You'll live in safe, substance-free housing and have access to professional medical monitoring.

 The first step of an inpatient program is detoxification.
 Then behavioral therapy and other services are introduced.
 These programs typically last 30, 60, or 90 days, sometimes longer.
-After this, if the person still needs care, they will require a different type of program such as a longer term residential program.

-However, in a PHP program, you return home to sleep.
-Some services provide food and transportation, but services vary by program.
+However, in a PHP program, you return home at the end of the day.
+Some treatment centers provide food and transportation, but these services vary by program.

 Outpatient treatment is less intensive than inpatient or partial hospitalization programs.

 These programs organize your treatment session based on your schedule.
-The goal of outpatient treatment is to provide therapy, education, and support in a flexible environment.
+Outpatient treatment aims to provide therapy, education, and support in a flexible environment.

-Sometimes medications may be used in alcohol addiction treatment.
+Medication-assisted therapy (MAT) uses medications in alcohol addiction treatment.

+Some medicines can help reduce the adverse side effects of detoxification and withdrawal.
 Others can help you reduce cravings and normalize body functions.
-Disulfiram (Antabuse), acamprosate (Campral), and naltrexone are the most common medications used to treat AUD.
+The most common medications used to treat AUD include:

 When combined with other evidence-based therapies, such as cognitive behavioral therapy (CBT), MAT can help prevent relapse and increase your chance of recovery.